+254 735 204 519 info@conquestadventures.co.ke

 Red-knobbed Coot

 Amboseli’s diverse habitats, from open grasslands to marshes fed by underground springs, create a haven for both birds and wildlife.
-The marshes attract large numbers of animals, including Elephants, Hippos, Common Ringed Waterbucks, Wildebeests, Burchell’s Zebras, Bohor Reedbucks, Cape Buffalo, Spotted Hyenas, and numerous waterbirds.
+The marshes attract large numbers of animals, including the Savannah Elephants, Hippopotamus, Common Ringed Waterbucks, Wildebeests, Burchell’s Zebras, Bohor Reedbucks, Cape Buffalo, Spotted Hyenas, and numerous waterbirds.
 Birding here offers spectacular opportunities, enhanced by the dramatic backdrop of Kilimanjaro.

 DAY 3:Oloitoktok Forest- Nairobi

-We begin the day with an early breakfast before setting off for the lush Oloitoktok Forest.
-Situated dramatically in the foothills of Mount Kilimanjaro, right near the Kenya-Tanzania border, this destination offers a spectacular change of scenery.
+We begin our final day with an early breakfast before heading to the lush, montane forest of Oloitoktok.
+Situated spectacularly in the foothills of Mount Kilimanjaro, right along the Kenya-Tanzania border, this destination offers a breathtaking change of scenery.